microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 4. **In your chat, ask Copilot to:**
    _“List me all of my dev boxes”_

-   This will show you a high-level view of your Dev Boxes.
+   - This will show you a high-level view of your Dev Boxes.
+   - It may prompt you to authorize VS Code - please do so.
+   - CoPilot may ask you to run certain commands.
+Please click on 'Continue'.

 5. **Now ask Copilot to:**
-   _“Update my my-build-devbox to use dark mode”_
+   _“Update my [DevBoxName] to use dark mode”_

 6. **Then ask Copilot to:**
-   _“Connect and launch my my-build-devbox”_
+   _“Connect and launch my [DevBoxName]”_

 7. **Recommended:**
    Disconnect the browser Dev Box and reconnect with your Windows app now.

+# Part 2: Explore dev box troubleshooting capabilities
+## Take a snapshot of your dev box to (later) restore

+To access the self-serve + use the Snapshot and Restore feature, follow these steps:

+1. Log in to the Developer Portal.
+2. Select the Dev Box you wish to take a snapshot of.
+Click on the elipses `...`
+3. Click on "Take Snapshot."
+4. A dialog will appear showing the timestamp of the manual snapshot.
+5. Confirm the snapshot in the dialog.
+6. Your snapshot will be taken, which takes around 10 minutes.
+Once completed, your Dev Box can be used.

 # Part 3: Customize your Dev Box